CBD Buying Guide : How NOT To Get Scammed & Save 1000's!

 Dreamland Organics hemp flower joints contain CBD kief, which is the dried resins of the hemp plant.
 These premium flower hemp joints are made with only top-quality hemp buds, not trim or shake, as most CBD companies do.
 There is no tobacco or other substance added making them 100% organic hemp joints.

-Before purchasing CBD, you should look over the product's lab report.
+Before buying hemp online, you should look over the product's lab report.
 If you are unfamiliar with the terms used in a CBD lab report, you may have difficulty reading it.

 Lab reports will also differ slightly from lab to lab, which can be confusing despite providing valuable information.
 You should also check your state’s laws to see what type of testing is required and what type of lab the testing must be performed in.